k0091601/dreams-source-2013/README.md

 -  alanedwardes ( https://github.com/alanedwardes )
  -  Added protocol to the vgui::HTML custom URL handler message (as in Source 2007).
+ - VBSP now checks all search paths for an FGD file.   @alanedwardes  (value changed from "" to NULL)

 - FlaminSarge ( https://github.com/FlaminSarge )
  - Fixed functionality of player jingles in SP/MP c_baseplayer.cpp